pdudis/FL2-to-FLS-Extractor/README.md

 ![FL2 to FLS Extractor - Screenshot_pixelated](https://user-images.githubusercontent.com/4114200/129935466-481d530d-af4f-415f-bc1f-07b60a3b9317.png)

+## Pre-built application binaries

+You can download pre-built files from the GitHub [Releases](https://github.com/pdudis/FL2-to-FLS-Extractor/releases) page.

 ## Notes

 - The application uses the [Microsoft .NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) so you might be requested to install it if not present.
 Usually, this is already installed on your system.